- shadow (n.)

 As a designation of members of an opposition party chosen as counterparts of the government in power, it is recorded from 1906.
 Shadow of Death (c.
 1200) translates Vulgate umbra mortis (Psalms xxiii.4, etc.), which itself translates Greek skia thanatou, perhaps a mistranslation of a Hebrew word for "intense darkness."
 In "Beowulf," Grendel is a sceadugenga, a shadow-goer, and another word for "darkness" is sceaduhelm.
 To be afraid of one's (own) shadow "be very timorous" is from 1580s.

 - shadow (v.)

-- Middle English schadowen, Kentish ssedwi, from late Old English sceadwian "to protect as with covering wings" (cf. also overshadow), from the root of shadow (n.).
-Cf. Old Saxon skadoian, Dutch schaduwen, Old High German scatewen, German (über)schatten.
+- Middle English schadowen, Kentish ssedwi, from late Old English sceadwian "to protect as with covering wings" (also see overshadow), from the root of shadow (n.).
+Similar formation in Old Saxon skadoian, Dutch schaduwen, Old High German scatewen, German (über)schatten.
 From mid-14c. as "provide shade;" late 14c. as "cast a shadow over" (literal and figurative), from early 15c. as "darken" (in illustration, etc.).
-Meaning "to follow like a shadow" is from c.1600 in an isolated instance; not attested again until 1872.
+Meaning "to follow like a shadow" is from c.
+1600 in an isolated instance; not attested again until 1872.
 Related: Shadowed; shadowing.